The Spiritual Aspects of Life Are Often Invisible, Yet the Most Meaningful

 But I can't sing, I can't help listening…”

 Like Browne, I don’t know what will happen when I die either.
-Anyone who ever told me they did was either lying or had been co-opted into believing someone else’s version of a story they’d heard from another person who’d also heard it from another person, etc.
+Anyone who ever told me they did was either lying or had been co-opted into believing someone else’s version of a story they’d heard from another person, who had also heard it from another person, and so on.

 Spirituality is the faint whisper of an angel’s wings for some, the palpable presence of the divine for others, and the absence of sound in deep meditation for people like me.
-I don’t think it matters a bit which flavor of spirituality resonates with you if it helps you become more authentic and peaceful.
+I don’t think it matters which flavor of spirituality resonates with you as long as it helps you become more authentic and peaceful.

 On most Monday evenings, at 7:30 PM Pacific, I host a FREE online meditation gathering.
-Anyone is welcome to join, and you don't need any experience.
-If you’d like some basic instructions, please log in at 7:15 PM, and I’ll provide some brief guidelines.
+Anyone is welcome to join, and no prior experience is required.
+If you’d like some basic instructions, please login at 7:15 PM, and I’ll provide some brief guidelines.

 In This Section: